PowerDNS/pdns/docs/upgrading.rst

 worked fine) and upgrade to 4.0, PowerDNS will fail to parse this records and will throw an exception on all queries for a label with MBOXFW records.
 Thus, make sure to clean up the records in the DB.

+In version 3.X, the PowerDNS Authoritative Server silently ignored records that have a 'priority' field (like MX or SRV), but where one was not in the database.
+In 4.X, :doc:`pdnsutil check-zone <manpages/pdnsutil.1>` will complain about this.